-At ACT, we have always been very aware of the injustices that many disabled children and adults at risk face.
+At ACT, we have always been very aware of the injustices that many disabled young people and adults at risk face.
 To tackle this we use our safeguarding expertise to try and change things for the better.

 Safeguarding Research Topics